Beyond the blur: using experimentally determined point spread functions to improve scanning Kelvin probe imaging: Measurement Principal

 The above analysis doesn't account for the finite size of the probe or long-range electrostatic interactions.
 These contributions can be incorporated by replacing the simple capacitance, $C(h)$, with an integral over a distributed capacitance, $\mathcal{C}(h, x)$ \citep{Machleidt2009Jun, Cohen2013Jun}.
 In this case, the SKPM condition becomes

 where $\xi$ is an integration variable.
 Solving this expression for $V_m$ gives

 where we define the PSF, $P(x, \xi)$, which accounts for the terms involving the interaction of the probe at location $x$ with different sample positions $\xi$.
 Hence, a slightly more sophisticated analysis reveals that a raw SKPM measurement is the convolution of the underlying signal with a point spread function corresponding to the finite size of the probe and long-range interactions.
+It is important to note that the PSF is not unique for a particular probe.
+Instead, it depends on the sample-probe interaction through the distributed capacitance.
+For example, this may give rise to completely different PSFs for purely metallic, purely insulating, or mixed insulator-metal samples due to how the probe interacts with the surface or the bulk of the material\citep{Hudlet1995Apr}.

 In practice, the situation is more complicated still, though for less obvious reasons.
 The measured signal depends not only on the electrostatic interactions between the probe and the sample, but also on the feedback system that measures the current and applies the voltage, $V$.
 Both the PID and lock-in amplifier require finite response times to produce stable signals.
 If the probe travels a significant distance over these timescales, then information from a range of locations is incorporated into the measurement.
 Additionally, faster scan speeds can introduce additional mechanical noise which will further distort the measured signal.
 Only for a stable system and when the probe is held at each location for long time relative to the response times of the PID/lock-in do we recover Eq.~\ref{eq:psf_1}.
 Assuming these processes are linear, we can still write the measured voltage as a purely spatial convolution over a point spread function, but one that is velocity dependent; in other words,